 Floridi is a prolific writer, and among his many books is his latest, The Logic of Information: A Theory of Philosophy as Conceptual Design, an exploration of the role of computational information in human knowledge.
 For his ongoing and central role in explaining the role of computation in our lives, Floridi is widely regarded as an influential voice in our attempts to understand the information systems which are of central importance to modern society.

 Luciano Floridi is currently Professor of Philosophy and Ethics of Information and Director of the Digital Ethics Lab, at the University of Oxford, Oxford Internet Institute, Professorial Fellow of Exeter College, Oxford, Senior Member of the Faculty of Philosophy, Research Associate and Fellow in Information Policy at the Department of Computer Science, University of Oxford, and Distinguished Research Fellow of the Oxford Uehiro Centre for Practical Ethics.
 He is also Adjunct Professor , Department of Economics, American University, Washington D.C.
-He is Turing Fellow and Chair of the Data Ethics Group of the Alan Turing InstituteSource: Wikipedia
+He is Turing Fellow of the Alan Turing Institute, where he was Chair of the Data Ethics Group .Source: Wikipedia